How Much to Lay Laminate Flooring in 2025?

 Most small to average-sized rooms should be doable within a day's timeframe.
 However, larger rooms could take up to a week to complete depending on the complexity of the job and the materials used.

-Sometimes a tradesperson will charge per metre squared rather than per day.
-The average installation rate per metre squared is usually around £10-£12.
+Sometimes a tradesperson will charge per square metre rather than per day.
+This is more common for smaller jobs, where it wouldn't be cost-effective to charge the client for a full day's work.
+The average installation rate per square metre is around £10–£12."

 Choosing Laminate Flooring